 KAG: Lol but more visceral organ connection

 Farah, we both work in the English language.
 And we’ve both been told that this means our work panders to a “western” perspective.
 I hate this metric.
 We’re stuck between a rock and a hard place.
-Because using Arabic in the contexts in which we work can be read as pandering to an appetite for the exotic.
+Using Arabic in the contexts in which we work can be read as pandering to an appetite for the exotic.

 Like, fuck that.
 As my aunties would say about an annoying child who won’t leave you alone, “Just don’t give them face.”